MohammadAzadeh/Tanakora/README.md

 ## Overview

-This website allows customers and sellers to come together by browsing through and selling various products, facilitating good transactions.
+This website allows customers and sellers to come together by browsing through and selling various products, This project have not a Frontend
-The frontend might look basic as it was created without expertise in frontend technologies.

 ## Features